jokob-sk/NetAlertX/docs/REVERSE_DNS.md

 ## Setting up better name discovery with Reverse DNS

 If you are running a DNS server, such as **AdGuard**, set up **Private reverse DNS servers** for a better name resolution on your network.
-Enabling this setting will enable PiAlert to execute dig and nslookup commands to automatically resolve device names based on their IP addresses.
+Enabling this setting will enable NetAlertX to execute dig and nslookup commands to automatically resolve device names based on their IP addresses.

 > Example 1: Reverse DNS `disabled`